This article appeared in the July 2021 issue of Resource Recycling. Subscribe today for access to all print content.

 We also recognize that additional investments will be needed in post-MRF processing and markets to accommodate new tonnages.
 Many examples of private investment are already underway and could be accelerated with the right strategies.

 Using basic factors of household generation, program performance and education impacts, we project more than doubling residential recycling tonnage, benefitting every commodity.
-See the chart on page 26 for details.
+See the chart above for details.

 The research is built on an analytical model that leverages our extensive knowledge of the recycling system, understanding of community programs and their performance, and direct experience with system costs and responses to interventions.
 We have the proven solutions to level up the U.S. recycling system, and it is imperative that we do so to meet the needs of both people and the planet.